MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 #### Users and groups data

 As your analytical needs grow, you'll likely determine that you'd like to include data about users and groups in your end-to-end auditing solution.
-To retrieve that data, you can use [Microsoft Graph](/graph/overview-major-services), which is the authoritative source for information about Azure Active Directory (Azure AD) users and groups.
+To retrieve that data, you can use [Microsoft Graph](/graph/overview-major-services), which is the authoritative source for information about Microsoft Entra ID ([previously known as Azure Active Directory](/azure/active-directory/fundamentals/new-name)) users and groups.

 Data that's retrieved from the Power BI REST APIs includes an email address to describe the user, or the name of a security group.
 This data is a snapshot at a given point in time.